ytakefuji/patient/README.md

 phope allows users to modify two biomarker's names such as hbA1c and NT-proBNP in data.csv.

-Five determinant names such as "day", degree1, degree2, y1 and y2 in data.csv should not be changed in data.csv.
+Five determinant names such as "day", "degree1", "degree2", "y1" and "y2" in data.csv should not be changed in data.csv.

-phope is a universal biomarker prediction tool with data.csv.
 This example shows two biomarkers such as hbA1c and NT-proBNP.

 phope can predict any two biomakers simultaneously with data.csv in the second and third columns.